How to Inspect HVAC Systems for Moisture Damage

 - Darkened insulation indicating long-term moisture exposure

-- Musty odors coming from hidden wall or ceiling areas
+- Musty odors coming from hidden wall, ceiling, attic, or crawl space areas near HVAC runs

 When moisture reaches these areas, it suggests that the problem has moved beyond the HVAC system itself and is affecting the structure of the home.